geoschem/GCHP/docs/source/user-guide/compiling.rst

    :literal:`CMAKE_PREFIX_PATH` variable.

-   For example, if you got an error saying "Could not find ESMF", and ESMF is installedto :file:`/software/ESMF`, you would do
+   For example, if you got an error saying "Could not find ESMF", and ESMF is installed to :file:`/software/ESMF`, you would do

    .. code-block:: console